zachleat/node-eval-modules/README.md

 # Script Evaluation in Node.js

-Playground for testing various dynamic script execution methods in Node.js and what features they may or may not support.
+You have a `String` of JavaScript code.
+How can you execute it?
+This is a playground for testing various dynamic script execution methods in Node.js and what features they may or may not support.

 * Research for [`node-retrieve-globals`](https://github.com/zachleat/node-retrieve-globals/).
 * [`vm` Node.js documentation](https://nodejs.org/docs/latest/api/vm.html)